Castello di Verrazzano

 Here are some views of the drive from the Podere San Lorenzo to Greve in Chianti.

-This information booth is located at the corner where you turn onto the road that takes you to the Castello di Verrazzano.
+This is the Vendita Diretta and information booth which is located on road SS 222 at the corner where you turn onto the road that takes you to the Castello di Verrazzano.
+It is usually open from 10:00am-1:00pm and 2:00pm-5:00pm for tastings and purchases.

 Classic Wine Tour and Wine Tasting at the Castello di Verrazzano